rollbar/docs/guides/rql.md

 `SELECT` and `select` are both fine).

-Names (i.e. column names) should start with a lowercase letter and may contain letters, numbers, and periods (for specifiying a JSON path).
+Names (i.e. column names) should start with a lowercase letter and may contain letters, numbers, and periods (for specifying a JSON path).
 If you need any other characters (i.e. a hyphen, or to start with an uppercase letter), escape with backticks (i.e.
 `` `request.headers.User-Agent` ``)